Korni Grupa: Zlatko Pejaković years (1972–1974)

-In the spring of 1974, they won first place at the Opatija Festival with the song "Moja generacija" ("My Generation"), thus representing Yugoslavia at the 1974 Eurovision Song Contest in Brighton, on which ABBA won the first place, with whom the band had shared the wardrobe.
-The single with the English-language version of "Moja generacija", with the shortened version of "Jednoj ženi" as the B-side, was released in Italy.
-During the same year the music magazine Music Week declared Korni Grupa the Yugoslav Band of the Year based on the votes of the magazine's readers from Yugoslavia.
-However, disappointed with little success of Not an Ordinary Life and the 12th place won at the Eurovision Song Contest, Kovač decided to disband Korni Grupa.
-They held two farewell concerts in Studio M in Novi Sad on November 24 and a part of the concert recordings was released on the first double album in the history of Yugoslav rock music, the compilation Mrtvo more (The Dead Sea).
+In the spring of 1974, they won first place at the Opatija Festival with the song "Moja generacija" ("My Generation"), thus representing Yugoslavia at the Eurovision Song Contest 1974 in Brighton, where ABBA won first place, and with whom the band had shared a wardrobe.
+The single, with the English-language version of "Moja generacija", with a shortened version of "Jednoj ženi" as the B-side, was released in Italy.
+During the same year the music magazine Music Week declared Korni Grupa the "Yugoslav Band of the Year" based on voting from the magazine's readers in Yugoslavia.
+However, disappointed with little success of Not an Ordinary Life and the 12th place finish at the Eurovision Song Contest, Kovač decided to disband Korni Grupa.
+They held two farewell concerts at Studio M in Novi Sad on November 24 and part of the concert recordings were released on the first double album in the history of Yugoslav rock music: the compilation Mrtvo more (The Dead Sea).
 One record featured their singles, representing commercial and more pop-oriented side of Korni Grupa, while the other featured live recordings of "Put za Istok", "Čovek sa belom zastavom" ("The Man with a White Flag") and "Blues", representing the progressive side of their career.
 The band officially disbanded on December 1, 1974.